Asvarox/allkaraoke/README.md

 ### Connecting remote mic to dev server

 You can just copy the link and open it in a new browser tab or whole new browser.
-If you want to connect actual phone to the dev server, you need to run it with `--host` flag, eg `yarn start --host` (and open the actual IP link).
+If you want to connect actual phone to the dev server, you need to run it with `--host` flag, eg `pnpm start --host` (and open the actual IP link).

 > _Note_ that some songs won't work (YouTube will block the access), probably due to the host being an IP.